 Americans seem to make the mortgage process harder than it has to be.
-I would like to help ease any misconceptions that you might have and make the process easy for you.
+I would like to help ease any misconceptions that you might have and make the process of finding the best loan programs easier for you.
 It is a process that most people only go through once or twice in their lifetime and as a result, even if they become experts the first time around, much of what they learn is forgotten or the products & experience changes between deals.”

 If you are considering buying a home, then let me clarify a view myths that are currently out there: